LiuxhRobotAI/awesome-learning/README.md

 - [Basic applied math]()
   - [AI book library](https://www.deeplearningbook.org/) - The most recommended book for machine learning.
     - [Dive into deep learning](https://zh.d2l.ai/) - Useful tool book for deep learning and implementation.
+There is a tutorial course with video for this book.
     - [Machine learning book](https://github.com/aburkov/theMLbook) - The hundred-page machine learning book with code.
   - [Robotics coursework](https://github.com/mithi/robotics-coursework)
 - [Implementation and application]()
   - [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) - Most recommended for understanding and getting starting algorithms.
   - [Eigen](https://gitlab.com/libeigen/eigen/-/releases) or [this site](http://eigen.tuxfamily.org/) - A C++ tool for matrix operation.
   - [Ceres](http://ceres-solver.org/) - An open-source C++ library for modeling and solving large, complicated optimization problems.
+There are binding tools for Python to use Ceres.
+It is [Pyceres](https://github.com/cvg/pyceres) which is based on [ceres_python_bindings](https://github.com/Edwinem/ceres_python_bindings).
   - [G2O](https://github.com/RainerKuemmerle/g2o) - An open-source C++ library for general graph optimization.
   - [Sophus](https://github.com/strasdat/Sophus) - A C++ implementation of Lie groups basic on Eigen, commonly used for 2d and 3d geometric problems.
   - [GTSAM](https://gtsam.org/) - A C++ library that implements sensor fusion for robotics and computer vision applications, including SLAM, VO, and SFM (Structure from Motion).
 It uses factor graphs and Bayes networks as the underlying computing paradigm rather than sparse matrices to optimize for the most probable configuration or an optimal plan.
   - [Mosek](https://www.mosek.com/) - Powerful solver to optimization problems.
 And [Yalmip](https://yalmip.github.io/) - A tool for optimization problems.
 [Here](https://yalmip.github.io/solver/mosek/) is how it works with Mosek.
+  - [Suitesparse](https://people.engr.tamu.edu/davis/suitesparse.html) - A sparse Matrix software suite.
   - [SciPy](https://scipy.org/) - SciPy is a math function library that uses NumPy.
 This library provides algorithms for optimization, integration, interpolation, eigenvalue problems, algebraic equations, differential equations, statistics, and many other classes of problems.
   - [cvxpy](https://github.com/cvxpy/cvxpy) - A Python-embedded modeling language for convex optimization problems.
-It allows you to express your problem in a natural way that follows the math, rather than in the restrictive standard form required by solvers. `Most recommended as Mosek and Yalmip! for Python users`
+It allows you to express your problem in a natural way that follows the math, rather than in the restrictive standard form required by solvers. `Most recommended as Mosek and Yalmip! for Python users`.
   - [Pyomo](https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html) - Python Optimization Modeling Objects.
   - [CVXOPT](https://cvxopt.org/) - A free Python software package for convex optimization.
   - [Regularization Tools](https://www.imm.dtu.dk/~pcha/Regutools/) - Or find an old copy [here](https://github.com/hadiTab/regu).